 Tom Ericson is a fake name with a fake picture backing a fake story.

-I don’t know about you, but this alone is a deal breaker for me.
+We don’t know about you, but this alone should be a deal breaker.
 Honesty is a valuable component of any business.

 Refer to Scam Signs Fake personas, owners, authors for more.